shuozhixu/Binary-Wire_2025/README.md

 Again, lattice parameters of all random binaries can be found in the file `lat_para.xlsx` in this GitHub repository.

-## Contributions
+## Contributors

-A huge thank you to the first nine contributors who ran the following simulations for the final project in Dr. Shuozhi Xu's [Computational Materials Science course in Spring 2024](https://shuozhixu.github.io/teaching/spring-2024/AME4970-5970-Syllabus.pdf) at the University of Oklahoma!
+A huge thank you to the first nine contributors who ran simulations for the final project in Dr. Shuozhi Xu's [Computational Materials Science course in Spring 2024](https://shuozhixu.github.io/teaching/spring-2024/AME4970-5970-Syllabus.pdf) at the University of Oklahoma!

 Aaron Sheffer